 While you are living in BU accommodation, if there are concerns about your welfare then BU’s Residential Services team and your accommodation provider will share information between them, and will provide information to other people within BU or to third parties (e.g. NHS organisations or the police) where they consider this necessary to safeguard your welfare.

 - Necessary for a task in the public interest (BU’s duty as a university to safeguard its students)

 - Necessary for the purposes of substantial public interest: safeguarding vulnerable people or providing confidential counselling or similar services

-Each year we invite everyone living in BU Accommodation to complete the National Student Housing Survey.
+Each year we invite everyone living in BU Accommodation to complete the Global Student Living index (GSLi) Survey.
 You do not have to complete it.
 Data collected through the survey is shared with third parties in an anonymous statistical format.

 - LettingsBU service

 LettingsBU is an accommodation finding and letting service operated by BU.
 It provides similar services to those of commercial letting agencies.
 If you use the services of LettingsBU then you will be given separate privacy information about the processing of your data for these purposes.

 We process your information in a number of ways in order to manage the BU estate (land and buildings) on both the Talbot and Lansdowne Campuses, so that we can provide a safe, secure, efficient and well-managed environment.
 This includes: